drym-org/old-abe/README.md

 # Supporting this Project

+Please make any financial contributions in one of the following ways:

+- by Venmo to ``@Sid-K``
+- by Paypal to skasivaj at gmail dot com

-Please make any financial contributions by Venmo to ``@Sid-K`` and mention "Old Abe" in your message.
+Please mention "Old Abe" in your message.

 This project follows Attribution-Based Economics as described in [drym-org/foundation](https://github.com/drym-org/foundation).
 Any financial contributions will be distributed to contributors and antecedents as agreed-upon in a collective process that anyone may participate in.
 To see the current distributions, take a look at [abe/attributions.txt](https://github.com/drym-org/old-abe/blob/main/abe/attributions.txt).
 To see payments made into and out of the project, see the [abe](https://github.com/drym-org/old-abe/blob/main/abe/) folder.
+If your payment is not reflected there within 3 days, or if you would prefer to, you are welcome to submit an issue or pull request to report the payment yourself -- all payments into and out of the repository are to be publicly reported (but may be anonymized if desired).

 Additionally, if your voluntary payments exceed the agreed-upon "market price" of the project (see [price.txt](https://github.com/drym-org/old-abe/blob/main/abe/price.txt)), that additional amount will be treated as an investment, entitling you to a share in future revenues, including payments made to the project in the future or attributive revenue from other projects.

+NOTE: This project will distribute payments according to the ABE guidelines specified in the constitution.
+In particular, it may take up to 30 days to distribute the initial payments if DIA has not already been conducted for this project.
+After that, payments will be distributed to contributors (including investors) biweekly.

 # Non-Ownership